vasyas/push-rpc/README.md

 **Throttling**.
 Used to limit number of notifications from the remote functions.
 With throttling enabled, not all triggers will result in new notifications.
 Throttling can be used with reducers to aggregate values supplied in triggers.

-## Issues / TBDs

-- [important] Importing index.js from the root of the package will import node's http package.
-Not good for clients.
-- Browser sockets don't have 'ping' event.
-Need to find a different way to detect connection loss.

 # Limitations